ASimpleMeow/WarBirds/README.md

     + Shield power to block enemy bullets
     + Speed increase
     + Bullet firerate increase
-+ Nice graphical HUD (head-up display) for health and shield, health bar also turns red if it's in a critically low state.
++ Nice graphical HUD (head-up display) for health and shield, health bar also turns red if it's in a critically low state with a warning sound effect.
-+ Good acrade-style background music and sound effects
++ Good acrade-style background music and sound effects with seperate boss music
 + External font - KarmaFuture
 + Custom buttons and background for the MenuScreen.
++ GUI count down before starting a level or fighting the boss
++ Continue option :
+	+ Continue playing the highest level you reached before

 ---

+## Game Options

++ Turn the sound effects on/off and adjust their volume
++ Turn the music on/off and adjust it's volume
++ Change the difficulty :
+	+ Controls the maximum permissible enemies that can be on the screen at any given time
+	+ Difficult range is between 1 and 5

+---

-## Game Controls :
+## Game Controls (PC):
-+ WASD for movement (PC - to be altered)
++ WASD for movement
-+ Spacebar to shoot (to be altered)
++ Spacebar to shoot
-+ Click for Menu options
++ ESC for exit

+## Game Controlls (Smartphone):
++ The player is automatically positioned on the bottom of the screen
++ Touch to the left/right of the player to move
++ When the screen is touched/dragged, player will automatically shoot